 Cancer can sometimes get in the way of personal relationships.
 The You and Me Retreat offers a unique experience for one parent/guardian and one child from a family who has experienced pediatric cancer to (re)build connection.
 Campers (read parents & kids) will participate in meaningful sessions and activities designed to bring them together, as well as have free time to enjoy a fun, campy experience.

 This program is currently in-the-works and is not yet guaranteed to run.
-A final decision and invitation to register will be made by August 2018.
+A final decision will be made by August 2018 and invitation to register will follow.